terx000/TerX-Official/README.md

-First creator of the charging speed and Battery saver modules for rooted devices is Salen, Niño known as TerX Official Creates a modules for access the hardware of phone charging speed and and Battery Student CSS From Philippines
+First creator of the charging speed and Battery saver modules for rooted devices is Salen, Niño known as TerX Official Creates a modules for access the hardware of phone charging speed and Battery she was a CSS Student From Philippines